 Anne and Charlotte fared better at the hands of critics.
 Agnes Grey was considered ‘more agreeable’, although reviewers felt that it lacked the intensity of Wuthering Heights and all contemporary readers considered it inferior to Jane Eyre.
 While the latter novel also received mixed praise and condemnation, it was a runaway success, selling out its first and second printings within a year.
 Given the Victorian mores of the mid-nineteenth century, it’s not surprising that the three novels were considered scandalous.
 Yet the mystique of the mysterious Bells became a literary cause celebre.

 In January of 1849, Anne was also diagnosed with tuberculosis.
 Desperate to save her and hoping against hope that the salt air would help, Charlotte brought her to the seaside town of Scarborough in May.
 Less than a week after their journey, Anne died.
+Her book, The Tenant of Wildfell Hall, is perharps the most famous of her collection.
 She is the only one of the family not to be buried in Haworth; her grave is situated in St. Mary’s Church.
 At the age of thirty-three, Charlotte found herself the only surviving sibling from a family of six.